Central, Tremper swimmers advance to state, Bradford, Indian Trail enjoy solid showings at WIAA sectional

 Brewster took sixth overall as a junior at state in 2021.

 "She can do better this year," Keckler said.
-"She's a hard worker, and she's willing to try different dives with harder difficulty.
+"She's a hard worker, and she's willing to try different dives with higher degress of difficulty.
+A reverse double, that's a very intimidating dive, for her to do that, she's not scared of anything, she'll try it."

+The coaches said Brewster will work on perfecting her current dives, to increase points for state, not necessarily pull out anything new at state.

+At state, they do six dives, then cut four swimmers based on scores, then a few more dives, and only 16 swimmers move on to the final round.